Washington District Of Columbia, USA Travel Guide

 A historic public market on Capitol Hill with fresh produce, meats, and baked goods.

-A historic seafood market where you can purchase fresh seafood.
+A historic seafood market where it's possible to purchase fresh seafood.

 Ramen to oysters, artisan crafts and specialty items.